Pep Guardiola: 2008–09: First season with first team and historic treble

-2009–10 season
+2009–10: Six trophies in a calendar year

-During Guardiola's second season as manager, Barcelona swapped Samuel Eto'o and €46 million in exchange for Zlatan Ibrahimović of Inter Milan.
-Many players left the club in the same transfer window – Eiður Guðjohnsen was sold to Monaco; Sylvinho and Albert Jorquera's contracts ended; and other players were loaned out, including Alexander Hleb to VfB Stuttgart, Martín Cáceres to Juventus, Alberto Botía to Sporting de Gijón, and Víctor Sánchez to Xerez.
-Barcelona started the season defeating Athletic Bilbao in the Supercopa de España and Shakhtar Donetsk in the UEFA Super Cup.
-On 25 September 2009, Barcelona gave Guardiola his 50th professional victory, away against Málaga and on 19 December, they were crowned FIFA Club World Cup champions for the first time in their history.
+Guardiola's second season as manager began with defeats of Athletic Bilbao in the Supercopa de España and Shakhtar Donetsk in the UEFA Super Cup.
+On 25 September 2009, Barcelona gave him his 50th professional victory, away against Málaga and on 19 December, they were crowned FIFA Club World Cup champions for the first time in their history.

-Guardiola finished the calendar year 2009 with a record six trophies, the Spanish League, Copa del Rey, Champions League, Spanish Super Cup, European Super Cup and Club World Cup, becoming the first manager in history to do so.
-In January 2010, Guardiola became Barcelona's longest serving Spanish coach, overtaking the record previously held by Josep Samitier.
-That same month, on the 20th, he agreed to a one-year contract extension to keep him with Barcelona until the end of the 2010–11 season.
+Guardiola finished the calendar year with a record six trophies, the Spanish League, Copa del Rey, Champions League, Spanish Super Cup, European Super Cup and Club World Cup, becoming the first manager in history to do so.
+In January 2010, he became Barcelona's longest serving Spanish manager, overtaking the record previously held by Josep Samitier.
+He agreed to a one-year contract extension to keep him with Barcelona until the end of the 2010–11 season.

-In February 2010, Guardiola coached his 100th match for Barcelona's first team.
-His record stood at 71 wins, 19 draws and 10 losses with 242 goals for and 76 against.
+In February 2010, Guardiola managed his 100th match for Barcelona's first team.
+His record stood at 71 wins, 19 draws and 10 losses, with 242 goals for and 76 against.
 On 10 April 2010, he became the first manager in Barcelona's history to beat Real Madrid four times in a row in El Clásico.
 Barcelona reached the semi-finals of the 2009–10 Champions League, but lost 3–2 on aggregate to José Mourinho's Inter Milan.
 Despite this, they managed to win their 20th La Liga title with 99 points by beating Real Valladolid 4–0 at home.
 At the time, this was the highest points total ever gained amongst any of Europe's major leagues.
 The La Liga title was Guardiola's seventh trophy as manager of the club, tying Ferdinand Daučík for second behind Johan Cruyff and his 11 trophies.

-On 8 June 2010, the Royal Spanish Football Federation (RFEF) fined Guardiola €15,000 following a formal inquiry opened by the Competition Committee regarding his actions and comments during and after a match against Almería on 6 March 2010.
-Guardiola approached the fourth official with, according to the official report, malicious intent, berating the official and speaking into his microphone with phrases such as, "You are calling everything wrong."
-Following the match, Guardiola accused Carlos Clos Gómez and his assistant José Luis Gallego Galdino of "lying" in their match report.
-Barcelona were given ten days to appeal the sanction.
-TV replays supported Guardiola's assertions.
-The game ended 2–2.